Passer au contenu principal

 • Mesquite: extremely smoky.

-A fan of the wood flavoring but don’t have the time to dedicate required for smoking?
-Try a Wood Pellet Grill instead – they offer the same delicious tastes of but with the speed of a gas grill.
+If you’re a fan of wood flavoring but don’t have the time to dedicate to smoking try a wood pellet grill instead – they offer the same delicious tastes of but with the speed of a gas grill.

 These are a general guideline to follow and actual cook time will depend on internal temperature.